Take our Free Practice Tests for the 2026 TOEFL Test.

 Speaking

-The TOEFL is scored between 0 and 120, with 30 points allocated for each section.
+Each section of the TOEFL is scored between 1 and 6, and you will be given a total score that is an average of your scores on the four sections.
 There is a feature that allows your top scores from any session in the past two years to display on your score report.
 Getting a great score on the TOEFL requires thoroughly preparing for all four sections of the exam.

 Sections of the TOEFL Test